Philip Dru: Administrator: Book reviews

+In a mostly positive commentary on the book, Philip Bobbitt argued that it is unlikely Lippmann had so little to learn from the Colonel, noting how eight major reforms from the book, some of them initially opposed by both President Wilson and his Home Secretary Bryan, had been passed into law only 4 years after House became advisor to the President.

 Wilson's Secretary of the Interior Franklin K. Lane noted, according to historian Arthur M. Schlesinger Jr., that there were similarities between Wilson's governing style and the writings contained in the novel: "All that book has said should be, comes about slowly, even woman suffrage.
 The President comes to Philip Dru in the end."

-In a book review for The New York Times, Walter Lippmann wrote of the novel and its anonymous author that "if the author is really a man of affairs, this is an extraordinarily interesting book".

 Senator Lawrence Y. Sherman talked about the book in congress, noting its substantial influence.
-He said: "Here is exhibited the colonel's whole mental viscera.
-If there be twilight zones in the biography of 1918, the colonel's 312 pages of fiction flashed from the watchtowers of 1912 a searchlight athwart the gloaming so any wayfarer can see everything.
-Suffice it to know Philip Dru is an autobiography of the colonel himself and solves the Conundrum how to get rid of the Constitution."
+He said:

 Historian Walter A. McDougall compared Philip Dru to the 1933 dystopian film Gabriel Over the White House.

 Synopsis

 Set in 1920–1935, House's hero leads the democratic western United States in a civil war against the plutocratic East.
-After becoming the acclaimed leader of the country, he steps down having restored justice and democracy.
-House outlined many additional political beliefs such as:
+After becoming the acclaimed leader of the country, he steps down having restored justice and democracy while rejecting “Socialism as dreamed of by Karl Marx”.
+In the course of the book House outlines many additional political beliefs such as: